I/O File Details and Format¶

 If my_project.dat does not specify mobile components then this

 keyword must be omitted.
-TEXT is the name of a mobile

 —

-component, the abundance of which is to be determined by the inversion.
+This optional block specifies an unmeasured component, the abundance of which is to be determined by the inversion.
+The block is repeated as necessary to specify multiple unmeasured components.

-of an unmeasured thermodynamic component (e.g., O2, C, CO2, H2O, S).
+the name of an unmeasured thermodynamic component (e.g., O2, C, CO2, H2O, S).

-The unmeasured_component keyword is followed by a block
+The unmeasured_component keyword is followed by a block (lines 15-18)

 bounded by the begin_limits and end_limits keywords that